 With the help of proven leaders, faculty and staff members, you’ll gain the skills necessary to solve problems and make a significant impact on the NSU community.
 Sharks become immersed in research through mentorship, cocurricular activities, and hands-on research projects.

-What Can You Gain as a Razor’s Edge Research Scholar?
+What Can You Gain as a Razor’s Edge Leadership Scholar?

 Program and Minor Requirements